Port of Tilbury: Construction

-The original docks of London, all built close to the City, were opened in stages by what was to become the East and West India Docks Company (E&WIDC) at the beginning of the 19th century.
-With the coming of the railways and increasing ship size, proximity to the centre of London became less important than access to deep water, unrestricted sites and reduction in time spent traveling up the winding Thames.
-The company had long been in competition with its rival, the London and St Katherine Dock Company (L&StKDC).
+The original docks of London, all built close to the City, were opened in stages by what were to become the East and West India Dock Company (E&WIDC) and the London and Saint Katharine Docks Company (L&StKDC) at the beginning of the 19th century.
+With the coming of the railways and increasing ship size, proximity to the centre of London became less important than access to deep water, unrestricted sites, and reduction in time spent traveling up the winding Thames.

+The E&WIDC had long been in competition with its rival, the L&StKDC.
 The opening of the Royal Albert Dock by the L&StKDC, with its deepwater quayage, in 1880 had given access to the Thames at Gallions Reach, 11 mi by river below London Bridge and downstream of the then principal London docks.
-The E&WIDC were forced to retaliate.

-In July 1882, an Act of Parliament allowed the latter to construct the docks at Tilbury.
-The construction encountered difficulties when the contractors, Kirk & Randell unexpectedly encountered blue clay and claimed extra costs.
+The E&WIDC were forced to retaliate, and obtained the East and West India Dock Company's Extension Act 1882 (45 & 46 Vict. c. xc) to allowed them to construct docks at Tilbury.
+The construction encountered difficulties when the contractors, Kirk & Randell, unexpectedly encountered blue clay and claimed extra costs.
 The company had them ejected from the site in 1884, triggering expensive legal action.
-For a while the East & West India Company continued construction with their own workers until the firm of Lucas and Aird was engaged to complete the work.
+For a while the East and West India Dock Company continued construction with their own workers until the firm of Lucas and Aird was engaged to complete the work.
 The first vessel entered the docks on 17 April 1886.
 This was the Glenfruin carrying the official party for the opening ceremony.
 The opening of the dock took place at the beginning of the steamship era, and its location soon proved to be advantageous.